Images

 gcloud compute images list --project opensuse-cloud --no-standard-images

-HPC images
+HPC OS images

-The following images are available for creating VMs that are optimized to run high performance computing (HPC) workloads on Compute Engine:
+The following OS images are available for creating VMs that are optimized to run high performance computing (HPC) workloads on Compute Engine:

 For CentOS 7: